haligonda/haligonda.github.io/about.md

 <!--- ![Trenton B. Bricken](../images/TrentonBricken.jpg){:style="width: 200px; float: right; padding-left: 20px"}-->

-I'm a Member of Technical Staff on the Mechanistic Interpretability team at [Anthropic](https://www.anthropic.com/).
-A nice overview of our mission can be found [here](https://transformer-circuits.pub/2023/interpretability-dreams/index.html).
-I'm currently working on [using dictionary learning to disentangle superposition in artificial neural networks](https://transformer-circuits.pub/2023/monosemantic-features/index.html).
+I'm a Member of Technical Staff on the Alignment Science team at [Anthropic](https://www.anthropic.com/).
+I'm currently [enabling Claude to automatically audit and detect misalignment](https://alignment.anthropic.com/2025/automated-auditing/).

 Information about me:
 * I have a PhD in Systems Biology from Harvard.
 My thesis was on "Sparse Representations in Biological and Artificial Neural Networks" in the [Kreiman Lab](http://klab.tch.harvard.edu/publications/publications.html#sthash.dUJc7Kpv.dpbs) with support from the NSF Graduate Research Fellowship.
 I also spent time at the Berkeley [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/) as a visiting researcher.